 ASYCUDA takes into account the international codes and standards developed by ISO (International Organisation for Standardisation), WCO (World Customs Organization), and the United Nations.
 It can be configured to suit the national characteristics of individual Customs regimes, National Tariff & legislation and provides Electronic Data Interchange (EDI) between traders and Customs using prevailing standards such as XML.

 In 1981 UNCTAD received a request from the secretariat of the Economic Community of Western African States (ECOWAS) to assist in the compilation of foreign trade statistics in their member States.
 After an initial evaluation it became quickly apparent that this would require the involvement of Customs clearance offices, and the modernization of Customs clearance procedures, to achieve quality results.

-Taking advantage of advances in computer technology, UNCTAD proposed to develop a Customs software system which would be modular, adaptable and configurable so that it could be used in difficult environments requiring only a small number of trained maintenance staff.
+Taking advantage of advances in computer technology, UNCTAD proposed to develop a Customs software system that would be modular, adaptable, and configurable so that it could be used in difficult environments requiring only a small number of trained maintenance staff.

 In order for customs administrations and trade to benefit from the latest innovations in Information Technology (IT) UNCTAD regularly designs and develops new versions of its flagship ASYCUDA software, and the fourth and latest iteration, coined ASYCUDAWorld, uses and takes advantage of the latest open and web-based technology.

 ASYCUDA was implemented in the Customs and Excise Division in the Commonwealth of Dominica in 1991.
 Its principal objectives were designed to:

 - Support enhanced management controls, thereby leading to improved revenue yield;